edterbak/NodeRed_Heishamon_control/README.md

 - [FIX] Cool mode in Home Dashboard.
 Kept showing incorrect HEAT setpoint.
 Now it is correct.
 - [FIX] Cool menu area.
 You now see [setpoint lower limit] more clearly
 - [FIX] SoftStart function + cool mode kept showing heat setpoint in the graph.
 This has now been fixed.

+[2023-07-09] v23.03 Stable.
+Changes:
+- [FIX] Cool function.
+Complete rewrite of the cool function.
+I expect no more NaN for sending cool setpoints.
+- [Enhancement] Added manual lower limit for the cool function.
+- [Enhancement] Setpoint changes from cool function will not be sent when heatpump is off, or cool is not in operating mode.

 ********